1005jh/jasonkang14.github.io/content/posts/2020-03-22---Functional-Programming-with-React-Part-One.md

   - "위코드"
   - "wecode"

-description: "Understanding how functional programming works with React"
+description: "Understanding basic concepts of functional programming"
 ---

 On the very first page of [reactjs.org](https://reactjs.org), it says that `React` is **declarative**, which is a major property of Functional codes.